Greenbank Park: Current usage

 Greenbank Park has a children's playground, football, pitches, and a fishing pond, as well as mature trees and a conservation area.
 The pond provides the focal point within the park.
 Visitors are able to fish and can watch nesting waterfowl and herons.
 There is a bridge at the northern end of the pond.
-The wet area towards this end is used as a conservation area and it has been proposed that following improvement works with local schools, this will become an outdoor classroom.
 Much of the area is open parkland with trees to the perimeter.
-The wall to the side of the children's playground is a colourful result of a local graffiti art project.